 After reaching peak frustration, I went to Twitter to ask what was going on.
 A lot of other folks were having the same problem.
 Luckily, I discovered how to disable the “tabs with tabs”.
 (Thank you @CaliCoding.)

 You need to open Xcode’s Navigation preferences, and for “Navigation Style” select “Open In Place”.
 The new “inner tab bar” will disappear, and the previous tab behavior (and shortcuts!) will be restored.
+For Xcode 12.5, you may need to close all windows and reopen them for the changes to take effect.

 So what happened?